joomla-projects/user-experience/README.md

 The purpose of this repository is to organize JUX working group communications, contributors and projects.
 It serves as a central location for our team to collaborate and interact with the community.

-Submit request For PR Review by JUX team
+Submit PR review request for the JUX team
 ====================
-Our [issues](https://github.com/joomla-projects/user-experience/issues) page is open to community requests for a JUX review of an existing PR.
-Please reference the PR along with any pertenent details regarding the request and a JUX team member will respond as soon as possible.
+If would like the JUX team to review an existing PR, please use our [issues area](https://github.com/joomla-projects/user-experience/issues) and start an issue.
+Please reference the PR along with any pertenent details regarding the request.
+A JUX team member will respond as soon as possible.

 Submit ideas or feedback to the JUX team
 =====================